“Just Sold” postcards for real estate are a popular marketing method among real estate agents.

 Looking forward to a harmonious family dinner, too?
-Contact us today, we can sell yours, too.”
+Contact us today, and we can sell yours, too.”

 3) “Matthew will soon live in a tiny house in the middle of nature.

-After we sold his house, he can finally downsize and use the leftover cash for a new business venture.
+After we sold his house, he could finally downsize and use the leftover cash for a new business venture.

 Need to downsize, too?
-Contact us today, we will make it happen.”
+Contact us today, and we will make it happen.”

 Of course, I used dummy pictures of people in the design.

-The picture of the seller looks quite like a stock photo.
-It also doesn’t show the face completely.
+The seller’s picture looks quite like a stock photo and doesn’t show the face completely.

 I did this on purpose because of potential picture rights.

-In your case, you should use a real authentic picture showing the happy face of the respective seller or buyer facing the camera.
+In your case, you should use an authentic picture showing the respective seller’s or buyer’s happy face facing the camera.

 3 “Just Sold” Postcard Examples and Creative Ideas for Buyers